Horse Slaughter Facts and FAQs

 Facts about Horse Slaughter

-• The current patchwork of state laws on horse slaughter—including statutes prohibiting slaughter in Texas and Illinois where the only domestic horse slaughter plants operated until very recently—is insufficient.
-A federal law prohibiting horse slaughter is imperative to ensure slaughterhouses don’t simply relocate to states with weaker laws and to prevent horses from being exported en masse for slaughter in Canada, Mexico or further abroad.
+• The current patchwork of state laws on horse slaughter is insufficient.
+A federal law prohibiting horse slaughter is imperative to prevent horses from being exported for slaughter in Canada, Mexico, or further abroad.

 • Passage of the Save America’s Forgotten Equines Act (SAFE) Act will reduce animal suffering, hence its wide support throughout the equestrian and veterinary world, as well as the humane community.

-• According to numbers obtained from the California Livestock and Identification Bureau, since horse slaughter was banned in California horse theft has dropped by over 34%.
+• According to numbers obtained from the California Livestock and Identification Bureau, since horse slaughter was banned in California, horse theft has dropped by over 34 percent.

 Frequently Asked Questions

-No. Horse Slaughter is a Federally Regulated Industry.
-Opponents try to claim that slaughtering horses for human consumption is a states rights issue.
+No. Horse slaughter is a federally regulated industry.
+Opponents try to claim that slaughtering horses for human consumption is a states’ rights issue.
 However, this is not true.
-The slaughtering of any animal for human consumption in the US is a federally regulated process.
-This is the same for beef, hogs or other livestock (Federal Meat Inspection Act (21 U.S.C.
+The slaughtering of any animal for human consumption in the United States is a federally regulated process.
+This is the same for cattle, pigs, or other livestock (Federal Meat Inspection Act (21 U.S.C.
 603); Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C.
 1901 note; Public Law 104-127)).
-In addition, since horsemeat is not consumed in the US it must be hauled across state lines and the US border which are clearly defined issues within the US Constitution’s Commerce Clause.
+In addition, since horsemeat is not consumed in the United States, it must be hauled across state lines and the US border, which are clearly within the purview of the US Constitution’s Commerce Clause as it pertains to interstate commerce.
 While a state does have some leeway to ban certain slaughter practices within their state boundaries, these actions to not apply outside of their jurisdiction.
-For example, Texas, California and Illinois have banned horse slaughter within their states but those laws have no impact elsewhere.
+For example, Texas, California, New York, New Jersey, Florida, and Illinois have banned horse slaughter within their states but those laws have no impact elsewhere.

 Furthermore, nobody has a “right” to abuse or neglect an animal.
-There are laws against animal abuse, neglect and abandonment at all levels of government in the US.
+There are laws against animal abuse, neglect, and abandonment at all levels of government in the United States.
 There are numerous federal animal cruelty statues in place now given the transitory nature of many issues.

 No. The horse slaughter industry makes a greater profit off of healthy horses and therefore purposely seeks out such animals.